Aditya-KumarJha/SuperNova/order/README.md

 - It provides RESTful endpoints for managing orders.

 ## Endpoints
+All endpoints are prefixed with `/api/order` unless otherwise noted.
 ### POST /orders
 - **Description**: Create a new order.
 - **Request Body**: `{ items, address, paymentMethod }`